yuanhong-wang/WFOMC/README.md

-# Exact Lifted Sampler for Two-Variable Logic
+# Exact Lifted Counter for Two-Variable Logic

-This tool is for sampling instances or combinatorical structures from the two-variable fragment of first-order logic.
+This tool is for counting the models (or combinatorical structures) from the two-variable fragment of first-order logic.

 ## Input format

+The input file with the suffix `.wfomcs` contains the following information **in order**:
 1. First-order sentence with at most two logic variables, see [fol_grammar.py](sampling_fo2/parser/fol_grammar.py) for details, e.g.,
   * `\forall X: (\forall Y: (R(X, Y) <-> Z(X, Y)))`
   * `\forall X: (\exists Y: (R(X, Y)))`